My Tokyo Guide

 Having miraculously avoided major damage during world wars and natural disasters, Yanaka and Nezu—two of the neighborhoods that make up shitamachi, Tokyo's old downtown—retain their last-century charm.
 You'll find historical sites such as Yanaka Cemetery and Nezu Shrine tucked away among shitamachi's narrow back alleys, traditional wooden houses, izakaya pubs, atmospheric coffee shops and retro stores selling old-style sweets and snacks.
 Here you can slip back in time to a slower-paced, more genteel Tokyo.

-You can take trains to Nippori Station on the JR Yamanote, Keihin-Tohoku and Joban lines, as well as the private Keisei Dentetsu Line.
-Tokyo Metro's Chiyoda Line also stops off at Nezu and Sendagi stations.
+You can take trains to Nippori Station on the JR Yamanote, Keihin-Tohoku and Joban lines, as well as the private Keisei Dentetsu Line, and the Nippori-Toneri Liner.
+Tokyo Metro's Chiyoda Line also stops off at Nezu and Sendagi Stations.

 From Haneda Airport: 55 minutes by train.